Centres of excellence for vocational education

-Viet Nam is aiming to become an industrialised country by 2020, while following a path of ‘green’ growth.
-Vocational education is central to this aspiration, for the demand for skilled workers is increasing steadily as the economy continues to grow, new technical challenges emerge and the country pursues regional and international competitiveness.
-Although about 1.4 million people enter the labour market each year, there is a shortage of skilled workers and technicians with practical training.
-Only about 27% of workers currently have training that is relevant to the jobs they do, while just 15% have completed formal vocational training.
+Viet Nam is aiming to become an industrialised country by 2020 while following a path of green growth.
+Vocational education is central to this aspiration, with the demand for skilled workers increasing steadily as the economy continues to grow, new technical challenges emerge and the country pursues regional and international competitiveness.

 Results achieved so far